zsyver/helpful_programs/README.md

 # helpful_programs
-Cool scripts that may be helpful to you
+Cool scripts that may be helpful to you.

+Language: Python
+Version: 3.9.12